 Available for supervision

-I am particularly interested in co-supervising work in the following areas: Criminal justice responses to racialised populations; Criminal justice responses to people with disability and/or mental illness; Prison programs and offender rehabilitation; Offender reintegration and post-release support; Civil detention and legally-hybrid measures of social control.
+I am particularly interested in co-supervising work in the following areas: Civil or Criminal justice responses to people with disability; Violence against people with disability; Access to the NDIS for people with complex needs; Criminal justice responses to racialised populations; Civil detention and legally-hybrid measures of social control.